Lefersage History, Family Crest & Coats of Arms

 Early Notables of the Lefersage family (pre 1700)

 Another 30 words (2 lines of text) are included under the topic Early Lefersage Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lefersage family to the New World and Oceana
+Migration of the Lefersage family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Lefersage or a variant listed above: William Leveredge, who settled in New England in 1633; Sarah Leveredge settled in Barbados in 1663; Henry Leverage settled in Boston in 1635; William Leveridge settled in Salem in 1633.

 You May Also Like